11 brilliant home highlight kits to create naturally sunkissed tones at home

 You can't pick the placement

-This hair lightening spray is ideal for giving your hair color a gradual lift, either during the warmer months or any time you wish to go a little bit lighter without committing to a full salon or bleach session.
+This hair-lightening spray is ideal for giving your hair colour a gradual lift, either during the warmer months or any time you wish to go a little bit lighter without committing to a full salon or bleach session.
 This can also prolong existing highlights that you have had done at the salon.
-Although, as a mist-in product, you cannot be specific or targeted with placement, so if your colorist has worked hard to create a specific look, think carefully before going in with this every day.
+Although, as a mist-in product, you cannot be specific or targeted with placement, so if your colourist has worked hard to create a specific look, think carefully before going in with this every day.
+Take a gradual approach and don't be tempted to apply too much at once, especially the first time – remember you can always add more but not take away.

-With that said, you can use this without spraying it all over the head if you do want to fake a sunkissed look Simply isolate the strands you want to lighten and top up as needed—the results are gradual, so you won't get any nasty surprises with the color (although you may need to take some snaps to remember the exact placement for your next spraying session)
+That said, you can use this without spraying it all over the head if you want to fake a sunkissed look.
+Simply isolate the strands you want to lighten and top up as needed – the results are gradual, so you won't get any nasty surprises with the colour (although you may need to take some snaps to remember the exact placement for your next spraying session).

 L'Oreal Paris Colorista Permanent Gel Hair Dye